translate/pootle/docs/features/tags.rst

 -------------

 Tags are hidden by default, and can be shown by clicking on the |icon:icon-tag|
-icon near the top of the page (in pages that allow showing the tags like project overview, translation project overview, and so on).
-Clicking on it again will hide the tags.
+tag icon near the top of the page (in pages that allow showing the tags like project overview, translation project overview, and so on).
+Clicking on it
+|icon:icon-tag| again will hide the tags.

-When tags are shown, an |icon:icon-tag-add| icon will be displayed (for users who have enough permissions to add tags).
-Clicking on that icon will bring up a form where tag name can be typed.
-If the tag doesn't exist yet it will be created and then applied to the current item.
-Tag names are case insensitive (they will be automatically converted to lowercase), they must be composed of only letters and numbers, and can have spaces, colons, hyphens, underscores, slashes or periods in the middle, but not at start or at the end.
+When tags are shown, the |icon:icon-tag-add| add tag icon will be displayed (for users who have enough permissions to add tags).
+Clicking on the icon will allow you to add a new tag to the item.
+If the tag does not exist then one will be created and applied to the current item.

+.. note:: Tag names are case insensitive (they will be automatically converted to lowercase).

+.. warning:: Tags must be composed of only letters and numbers, and can have spaces, colons, hyphens, underscores, slashes or periods in the middle, but not at start or at the end.

-Hovering over any of the tags with the mouse will show an "×" icon that can be clicked to remove the tag.
+Hovering over any of the tags with the mouse will show the "x" icon that can be clicked to remove the tag.

+..
+FIXME replace "x" with the real select2 icon

 .. _tags#filter: